Last updated: 24 December 2021

 • Through our social media pages

-• Over the telephone
+• Over telephone conversations or video conversations

 • Through written correspondence (for example, letters, SMS and emails)